What are Microservices?

 Using a microservices architecture allows teams to be more innovative and agile, developing and releasing new features more quickly.

-Note: In this glossary entry, we’ll use the terms “microservices” and “microservices architecture” interchangeably because the term microservices is often used to describe microservices architecture.
+Note: In this guide, we’ll use “microservices” and “microservices architecture” interchangeably because the term microservices is often used to describe microservices architecture.

 Microservices Architecture vs. Monolithic Architecture